Rj-Smile4/Swiggy-Sales-Dashboard/README.md

 ## 🙏 Acknowledgements

-Special thanks and sincere gratitude to **Satyam Mishra Sir** for his guidance, mentorship, and continuous support throughout the development of this project.
+Special thanks and sincere gratitude to **Satyam Mishra Sir** for his guidance, mentorship, and continuous support throughout the development of this project, and to the **Data Tutorials** YouTube channel for the insightful learning resources and practical tutorials.

 ## 📂 Repository File Structure